Cabling guidance for registered cablers and builders

 It’s important that registered cablers and builders talk to property owners about what phone and internet services they may want in their property, as this provides guidance on where nbn™ supplied equipment, phone and data outlets should be located.
 Keep in mind when planning an in-home cabling solution that installation will vary depending on the nbn™ access network technology available to the property, and that some safety-critical devices such as medical alarms, fire alarms and lift emergency phones may not be compatible with the nbn™ access network^.

 Planning in-home cabling before walls have been constructed can reduce the overall expense for property owners.

 The following nbn standards and guidelines are for builders and cablers.

-In addition to the in-home cabling, some registered cablers may be asked by developers or builders to undertake other cabling work to help in the development of the nbn™ network, such as lead-in conduit, pit and pipe, and pathways.
-Information about how to install these street connections can be found in our Design, build and install section.
+In addition to the in-home cabling, some registered cablers may be asked by developers or builders to undertake other cabling work to help in the development of the nbn™ access network, such as Lead-in Conduit (LIC), pit and pipe, and pathways.
+Information about how to install these street connections can be found in our design, build and install section.

-This includes assets in nbn™ facilities on residential and small business premises fed by copper cables of 10 pair or less.
+This includes assets in nbn™ facilities on residential and small business premises fed by copper cables of ten pairs or less.